kindista/kindista/src/markdown/faq.md

 Always check in with your gut and your heart when considering meeting up with someone you don't already know in the real world.

+<small><a href="#questions">Return to questions</a></small>

+## Groups

+<a id="what-are-groups"></a>

+### What are groups?

+Groups are Kindista accounts for local organizations.
+You can create a group profile for any business, non-profit, faith community, or organization in which you have a leadership or administrative role.
+_We want to prevent confusion to other Kindista users by preventing the creation of duplicate group accouts.
+Please make sure that someone hasn't already created a group profile for your group, before creating a new group account._

+<small><a href="#questions">Return to questions</a></small>

+<a id="joining-groups"></a>

+### How do I join a group?

+It is up to a group's administrator(s) to determine how members can join a group.
+If the administrators have allowed people to request membership, there will be a button on the group's profile page that says "**Join group**".
+If that button is not on the group's profile page, membership for the group is _by invitation only_.

+<small><a href="#questions">Return to questions</a></small>

 ## Expressing Gratitude